pmbittner/Polypropylene/README.md

 - **Systems**: Systems can be used for any kinds of (global) behaviour.
   In entity component systems, they are used to manage and execute behaviour on properties.
   For this reason, `PropertyOwningSystems` contain all properties of a given type by managing their allocation with a pool allocator.
-  That allows for fast iteration over all active properties of a certain type.
+  That allows for fast iteration over all properties of a certain type.
-  `Entities` and `Properties` have an `active` flag to show if they should be recognised by systems yet.
-  For instance, some properties may be allocated already but not in use.
-  The `active` flag of entities however may be used as needed by the user / developer.
   ```
   // The system will register itself as the allocator to use for TomatoSauce.
   // Hence, it needs to be created before creating any TomatoSauce.